navpil/navpil.github.io/art/power-cult-eng.md

 ### Reverse examples

 Of course, if Russians love force, there are things they despise.
-This is the other, reverse side of the cult of power.
+This is the other, reverse side of the Cult of Power.

 They feel contempt for democracy.
 After all, autocracy is better for them, which will be discussed later